🏠 Home

 is that models mainly learn how to perform reasoning rather than learning the specific answers.
 However, in our

 SE and security tasks, we find that answer correctness is very important for SFT training.
-This is probably
+This is

 - There are other criteria on the quality of the reasoning trajectories that are not easy to quantify, e.g.,